Registration is closed.

 Course responsible: Maria Grafström

 Faculty: Staffan Furusten, Anette Hallin, with others

 February 2-3 (Uppsala and Stockholm)

-Day 1: Zoom: Business studies as an academic field.
+Day 1: Business studies as an academic field.
 Participating researchers: Lars Engwall (Uppsala University), Jonas Gerdin (Örebro University), and Matilda Dahl (Uppsala University, Campus Gotland).